Deformed single ring theorems: Introduction

 The Brown measure of $T+a$ is calculated in a recent work by Bercovici and the second author \cite{BercoviciZhong2022Rdiag}.
 Denote

 The Brown measure of $T+a$ is supported in the closure of $\Omega(T,a)$; see Theorem \ref{thm:main-1-BZhong2022} for a review.

-The main results of this paper are the followng two theorems.
+The main results of this paper are the following two theorems.
 The first one, proved in Theorem~\ref{thm:SpecificA}, concerns the case when $A$ is Hermitian for all $N$ or $A$ is unitary for all $N$.
 By putting $A = 0$, the theorem recovers the single ring theorem by Guionnet et al. \cite{GuionnetKZ-single-ring} with weaker conditions, removing the regularity assumption that there exists $\kappa_1,\kappa_2>0$ such that

 Basak and Dembo \cite[Proposition 1.3]{BasakDembo2013} relaxed this assumption.
-In the bulk regime, this regularity assumption has been removed; see \cite[Remark 1.14]{BaoES2019singlering}.
+In any compact subset of the support of the single ring law, this regularity assumption has been removed; see \cite[Remark 1.14]{BaoES2019singlering}.
 Our result completely removes this regularity assumption; in particular, it applies to the simplest case where $A=0$ and the eigenvalue distribution of $\Sigma$ converges to $\delta_1$.
 This completely solves the question in \cite[Remark 2]{GuionnetKZ-single-ring}.

 \begin{theorem} Let $Y$ and $y$ be as in \eqref{eq:modelY} and \eqref{eq:limity}.
 If $A$ is Hermitian for all $N$ or if $A$ is unitary for all $N$, then the empirical eigenvalue distribution of $Y$ converges weakly to the Brown measure of $y$ in probability. \end{theorem}